Iury

 This research topic started with the study on Tico’s journey: the longest distance traveled by a released West Indian manatee.
 The project entailed a collaborative effort with AQUASIS.
 Tico’s story has been explored on my Feature Stories interview and BBC News, providing a broader perspective on the studied subject.
 For those interested in the technical details, the code has been made available on GitHub.

-As an enthusiast of hands-on teaching experiences, I enjoy finding creative ways for teaching oceanography, such as exploring ocean circulation theory using rotating tanks.
+As an enthusiast of hands-on teaching experiences, I enjoy finding creative ways for teaching oceanography, such as exploring ocean circulation theory using rotating tanks or running idealized numerical simulations.